harmony-one/h/progress/uladzislau-muraveika.md

+2026-09-11 Fri

+During the last week, I was helping with support requests from Harmony partners and core team from the infra side.

+I've also removed devnet network servers and DNS configuration.

+I've done the cleanup of a few redundant services that we had in the digital ocean.

+And finally, helped with configuring `.country` domains routes to the harmony validators websites.

+---

+2026-09-09 Wed - sick day

+---

+2026-09-07 Wed - sick day

+---

 2026-09-04 Fri

 During the last week, I was focused on support tasks such as calculating cloud costs and removing several redundant servers.